kodemore/chili/README.md

 ```

 ## Convenient Functions
 The library also provides convenient functions for encoding and decoding objects.

-The encode function takes an object and an optional type hint and returns a dictionary.
-The decode function takes a dictionary, a type hint, and optional custom decoders and returns an object.
+The `chili.encode` function takes an object and an optional type hint and returns a dictionary.

+The `chili.decode` function takes a dictionary, a type hint, and returns an object.

 ```python
 from chili import encode, decode